tiangolo/angular-docker-multi-stage-example/README.md

 Now, let's assume you already know enough Docker to use it.
 Let's go to our details.

-Here, we'll see how we can use [Docker build-time `ARG`s](https://docs.docker.com/engine/reference/builder/#arg).
+Here, we'll see how we can use Docker multi-stage builds [Docker build-time `ARG`s](https://docs.docker.com/engine/reference/builder/#arg).
 That will allow us to pass build-time variables during image creation.
-And with that, we'll be able to build different images for the different Angular CLI environments, by just passing an argument.
+And with that, we'll be able to build different images for the different Angular CLI environments, by just passing an argument to `docker`.
 But we need to do a couple things first.

-When you build your image, Docker normally "sends" all the files in the directory to the part of it that builds the image.
-If you have a `node_modules` directory, it will take some time doing that.
-But you don't need `node_modules` to be copied to your Docker, you will install everything inside and create a `node_modules` inside your container, so, sending all your `node_modules` is a waste of time.
+When you build your image, Docker normally "sends" all the files in the directory to the component of Docker that builds the image.
+If you have a `node_modules` directory, it will take some time doing sending that as `node_modules` directories tend to be huge and with lots of files.
+But you don't need `node_modules` to be copied to your Docker image, you will install everything inside and create a `node_modules` inside your container, so, sending all your `node_modules` is a waste of time.

-The same way you would add `node_modules` to your `.gitignore` file, you can use a `.dockerignore` file.
+The same way that you would add `node_modules` to your `.gitignore` file, you can use a `.dockerignore` file.

 * Add a `.dockerignore` for `node_modules` with: